What are vapour control layers (VCLs) and what do we require?

 The above is not an exhaustive list of every situation where a VCL is required, however it should provide some guidance for the most common locations for a VCL to be located.

-We’ve recently seen a surge in proprietary vapour control membrane products used on site.
-The developer should ensure they hold third party accreditation from a UKAS accredited body and this should be forwarded to the warranty surveyor as early as possible to confirm acceptance.
+We've recently seen a surge in proprietary vapour control membrane products used on site, the developer should ensure they hold third party accreditation from a UKAS accredited body and this should be forwarded to the Warranty Surveyor as early as possible to confirm acceptance.
 They often have differing and confusing names, properties and certifications, so ensure they are reviewed very closely.

-Every care was taken to ensure the information in this article was correct at the time of publication.
+Every care was taken to ensure the information in this article was correct at the time of publication (September 2023).
 Guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 For the most up to date Premier Guarantee technical guidance please refer to your Risk Management Surveyor and the latest version of the Premier Guarantee Technical Manual.